Aetrius/valheim-ansible/README.md

 #### 2. Networking is valid between the control (ansible) plane to the host vm(s).
 #### 3. This was deployed via local VMs running Ubuntu.
 #### 4. Using a prior Game install you will overwrite the HAULN.db and HAULN.fwl files by cloning this repo, and replacing the files.
+#### 5. If you do not want to use plugins, delete the .dlls.
+But you're lame if you don't want to try some cool mods.
+Copy the .dll files and FOLLOW the
+#### -- directions provided in the plugins directories.
+#### 6. Should a plugin be an issue, update the .dll files in the github repo.

 # Ansible Tower / Ansible